 Exposed brick is an interior design element that has captured the likes of urbanites for years.
 But now it’s finding its way from the inner city lights and into the suburbs and rural areas across the country.
-Brick was commonly used in the mid-20th century because of its relatively cheap construction costs and now that these aging buildings are due for renovations and repairs, many business owners and homeowners alike are deciding to go with exposed brick for their interior walls.
+Brick was commonly used in the mid-20th century because brick’s low cost per square foot installed and now that these aging buildings are due for renovations and repairs, many business owners and homeowners alike are deciding to go with exposed brick for their interior walls.

 This doesn’t mean that every interior wall should have exposed brick, but if done properly, exposed brick—because of the color and texture—definitely can transform the tone of the room from plain and boring to modern, warm, and cozy.
 But before you choose to expose the brick, you should consider the following:

 One of the first things if you’re looking to expose the brick behind your walls is to determine if the brick is in good enough shape to show it off, because some brick can deteriorate over time and become ugly and dusty.
 You may be able to do this by looking through small openings some electrical fixtures may provide or by cutting a small hole in the current plaster.
 If you’re not an expert, you might want to consult a professional to help when cutting a hole in the wall.
 But if you’re going to go it alone, start in a small area and remove the plaster or woodwork to determine the color and quality of the brick, that way if repairs are necessary then they’re kept to a bare minimal.

 How Much Work is This Going to Be?